 Did that question sort of confuse you?
 Really sit down and think about it for a minute.
 I mean, a Fish and a Salmon are different but, wait, they are the same thing, right?
 A Salmon is a kind of Fish, so I mean it's not different.
-But at the same time, becase a Salmon is a particular type of Fish and so it's actually different from all other Fish.
+But at the same time, because a Salmon is a particular type of Fish and so it's actually different from all other Fish.
 That's what makes it a Salmon and not a Halibut.
 So a Salmon and a Fish are the same but different.
 Weird.

 This question is confusing because most people do not think about real things this way, but they intuitively understand them.
 You do not need to think about the difference between a Fish and a Salmon because you know how they are related.
 You know a Salmon is a kind of Fish and that there are other kinds of Fish without having to understand that.

 What is the difference between Mary and a Salmon?

 Again this is a weird question, but it's a bit easier than the Fish vs. Salmon question.
 You know that Mary is a Salmon, and so she's not really different.
 She's just a specific "instance" of a Salmon.
 Joe and Frank are also instances of Salmon.
 What do I mean when I say instance?
 I mean they were created from some other Salmon and now represent a real thing that has Salmon-like attributes.